General Privacy Notice

 - from where you regularly receive or transmit information; or

-- where our third parties conduct their activities.
+- where our subprocessors or third parties conduct their activities.

 These countries may have less stringent privacy laws than we do, so any information they hold can become subject to their laws and disclosure requirements, including disclosure to governmental bodies, regulatory agencies and private persons.
 In addition, a number of countries have agreements under which information is exchanged with other countries for law enforcement, tax and other purposes.

-When we, or our permitted third parties, transfer your personal data outside the EEA, we will impose contractual obligations on the recipients of that data to protect your personal data to the standard required in the EEA.
-We or they may also require the recipient to subscribe to international frameworks intended to enable secure data sharing.
+When we, or our permitted third parties, transfer your personal data, we will assure the transfer is secured by appropriate safeguards such as the EU Standard Contractual Clauses, or based on a statutory exemption (e.g. if you have given your consent to the transfer) and we will impose contractual obligations on the recipients of that data to protect your personal data to the standard required by the Data Protection Legislation.

-If we transfer your personal data outside the EEA in other circumstances (for example, because we have to by law), we will make sure it remains adequately protected.
+If we transfer your personal data outside Switzerland in other circumstances (for example, because we have to by law), we will make sure it remains adequately protected.

 We may share non-personal, anonymised and aggregated information with third parties for several purposes, including data analytics, research, submissions, thought leadership and promotional activity.